0xadri/notes-js/README.md

 # Personal Notes

-Dump of notes I take.
+These are notes I take along months and years.
+The file namings are self-explanatory so there is no index.

 ## Tech Covered